 Bioelectronics

-Bioelectronics is a multidisciplinary field that combines biology and electronics engineering to create devices capable of monitoring or controlling biological processes.
-It involves integrating electronic components, such as sensors and circuits, with biological systems, such as cells and tissues.
+Bioelectronics is a multidisciplinary field that combines biology and electrical engineering to create devices capable of monitoring or controlling biological processes.
+It integrates electronic components like sensors and circuits with biological systems like cells and tissues.

 Common bioelectronic devices include biomedical sensors, energy storage devices and harvesters, implantable devices, and soft robotics [1].
-These technologies are utilized in monitoring glucose level for medical diagnostics, in therapeutic devices for drug delivery, and in neuroprosthetics for restoring lost functions, among others.
+These technologies are utilized to monitor glucose levels for medical diagnostics, therapeutic devices for drug delivery, and neuroprosthetics for restoring lost functions.

 applications